Federal support needed but won't solve Alberta's COVID-19 crisis quickly, doctors say | CBC News

 Federal support needed but won't solve Alberta's COVID-19 crisis quickly, doctors say

-As the federal government works with Alberta to determine potential pandemic supports, some doctors worry the province's COVID-19 situation could get even worse before federal help arrives.
+As Alberta talks with Ottawa about potential pandemic aid, some doctors worry the province's COVID-19 situation could get worse before any federal help arrives.

+The province has asked for help airlifting patients out of Alberta and to be lent critical care staff, particularly registered nurses and respiratory therapists.

-During interviews with CBC News on Wednesday, three Edmonton physicians brought up logistical challenges in training out-of-province workers and transferring patients.
-They said resources from other provinces could help reduce the strain on Alberta's intensive care units, but not immediately.
+But those transfers and training out-of-province staff pose logistical challenges, according to three Edmonton physicians.
+In interviews with CBC News, they said resources from other provinces could help reduce the strain on Alberta's intensive care units, but not immediately.

-In a letter to federal Public Safety Minister Bill Blair on Tuesday, Municipal Affairs Minister Ric McIver asked for aero-medical evacuation capacity and critical care staff, particularly registered nurses and respiratory therapists.
+Federal help "may take a little bit of pressure off the system," said Dr. James Talbot, a former chief medical officer of health and current co-chair of Alberta's Strategic COVID-19 Pandemic Committee, "but it's not enough to prevent a disaster."

+Talbot the provincial government should have asked for help sooner because Alberta "is in a crisis close to meltdown."

+The province last week introduced a proof-of-vaccination program, declared a health emergency and introduced other public health measures amid a surge in cases.

-As of Wednesday there are 1,040 patients in Alberta hospitals with COVID-19, including 230 in intensive care beds.
+As of Wednesday, there were 1,040 patients in Alberta hospitals with COVID-19, including 230 in intensive care beds.
 Both numbers are the highest the province has seen.

-Speaking with CBC on Wednesday morning, Dr. James Talbot, a former chief medical officer of health and current co-chair of Alberta's Strategic COVID-19 Pandemic Committee, said the provincial government should have asked for help sooner because the province "is in a crisis close to meltdown."

-Federal help "may take a little bit of pressure off the system," Talbot said, "but it's not enough to prevent a disaster."

-Mithani pointed out that unlike in other provinces, Alberta's vaccine passport program is not mandatory.
+Mithani pointed out that, unlike in other provinces, Alberta's vaccine passport program is not mandatory.
+It allows businesses and venues to operate without health measures if they require proof of vaccination or a negative test result, but businesses can choose not to participate in the program and operate with restrictions.

 "We really need to focus on stopping the spread of COVID-19 very rapidly so that we don't progress further to the point where we need military hospitals or we need field hospitals, and we need this additional help from the rest of the country," Mithani said.

-Premier Jason Kenney said Tuesday that Alberta is not in imminent need of federal help.

-"This is a contingency planning process in case we end up in a worst-case scenario," Kenney told reporters.

-Dr. Neeja Bakshi, an internal medicine physician who works in the COVID unit at Edmonton's Royal Alexandra Hospital, said she expects additional staff will be needed within the next week.
+Dr. Neeja Bakshi, an internal medicine physician who works in the COVID-19 unit at Edmonton's Royal Alexandra Hospital, said she expects additional staff will be needed within the next week.

-Triage protocol, a critical care framework that prioritizes patients who have the greatest likelihood of survival, can be triggered if Alberta's health care system becomes overwhelmed.
+The triage protocol, a critical care framework that prioritizes patients most likely to survive, can be triggered if Alberta's health-care system becomes overwhelmed.
 The threshold for implementing the protocol is when the province is using 90 per cent or more of its critical-care surge beds.

 According to Alberta Health Services (AHS) on Wednesday morning, ICU capacity, including surge beds, was at 87 per cent.